Read this article to learn:

 Soros: Quantum Strategic Partners (QSP) is a private investment vehicle, managed by Soros Fund Management LLC.
 QSP focuses globally on investments in several strategies, including capital-intensive start-ups, buyouts, and growth equity transactions.
 Investors in Helios Towers.

-Telkom Kenya: Kenyan operator which recently agreed the sale of its 723 towers to American Tower.
+Telkom Kenya: Kenyan operator sold 723 towers to American Tower.
 The operator had previously entered into a management with license to lease agreement with Eaton Towers back in 2013, only for the deal to be cancelled nine months later.
-Rumours had been circulating that third placed Telkom Kenya and second place Kenyan operator, Airtel were considering a merger in the market to create a sizeable competitor to market leaders Safaricom.
-Merger talks now appear to be off.
+In February 2019 it was announced that third placed Telkom Kenya was to merge with second place Kenyan operator, Airtel to create a sizeable competitor to market leaders Safaricom.
+In August 2020, it was reported that the merger was off.

 Telkom South Africa: South African MNO with under 5% mobile market share in the country (Q4, 2017).
 Telkom had an on/off tower sale but in 2017 announced the formation of their own towerco, Gyro Towers to maximise the profitability of their sites.

-Tilmann Global Holdings: Investor with broad appetite for towerco investments anywhere from early stage opportunities (where the company has been involved in build to suit programs with Eaton Towers in Africa and Apollo Towers in Myanmar) to sale and leasebacks in mature markets of thousands of sites.
+Tilmann Global Holdings: Investor with broad appetite for towerco investments anywhere from early stage opportunities (where the company has been involved in build to suit programs with Eaton Towers in Africa (prior to Eaton’s acquisition by American Tower) and Apollo Towers in Myanmar) to sale and leasebacks in mature markets of thousands of sites.

-TowerCo of Madagascar (TOM): The only towerco in Madagascar, Towerco of Madagascar (TOM) have a portfolio of over 1000 sites in the country (Q1 2018).
+TowerCo of Madagascar (TOM): The only towerco in Madagascar, Towerco of Madagascar (TOM) have a portfolio of over 1,200 sites in the country (Q3 2019).

 The company is extensively reviewing alternative energy options, including the pilot of a wind project in Madagascar.